Purpose of Ruling 59-60 for Business Appraisal

 Many small to midsize businesses are operated in an effort to show lower profits and thus reducing the taxable income.
 But when it comes to having the business valued these financials are not very usable for a business valuation report.
 Therefore to show the true picture of the company the historical financial statements will need to be re-casted or adjusted to show an accurate profit of the business.

-Step 3: Choosing the appropriate business appraisal report
+Step 3: Choosing the appropriate business appraisal services providers

 Basic business valuation methods to produce a somewhat reliable appraisal use the following approaches: